Why the Tooth Fairy is American in our Multicultural Home

 In the ten years between my wedding day and the day I met my children, I spent a lot of time fantasizing about all of the traditions we would celebrate once I finally became a mother.
 I didn’t spend a lot of time thinking about the rituals and expressions that come along with loss and grief.

-A simple fact of adoption is the likelihood your child will not physically resemble you and your extended family.
+A simple fact of adoption is your adopted child will not look like you and your extended family.
+This can be had to accept.